Chapter Two

 Page 89.
 Add the following after the second full paragraph.

-The apparent flat bar on delegation of substantive rulemaking authority to private entities was illustrated and reconfirmed by two recent cases involving the Horseracing Integrity and Safety Act of 2020.
-15 U.S.C. §§ 3051-60.
+A flat bar on delegation of substantive rulemaking authority to private entities was endorsed and applied in two recent cases involving the Horseracing Integrity and Safety Act of 2020, 15 U.S.C. §§ 3051-60.
 The Act created the Horseracing Safety and Health Authority -- a “private, independent, self-regulatory, nonprofit corporation” – and authorized it to write rules to protect the health and safety of racehorses and jockeys.
 The FTC could advise on and “approve” those rules but could not dictate their content.
-The Fifth Circuit found this arrangement unconstitutional because it gave “a private entity the last word” on the content of federal law.
+The Fifth Circuit found those unconstitutional because it gave “a private entity the last word” on the content of federal law.
 National Horsemen’s Benevolent & Protective Association v.
 Black, 53 F.4th 869 (5th Cir.
 2022).
 In response, Congress amended the statute to give the FTC authority to “abrogate, add to, and modify the rules of the Authority.”
 15 U.S.C. § 3503(e).
 The Sixth Circuit then upheld the amended statute.
+Oklahoma v.
+United States, 62 F.4th 221 (6th Cir.
+2023), vacated and remanded, 2025 WL 1787679 (June 30, 2025).
 Relying in part on the FTC’s ability to oversee and reverse the Authority’s enforcement decisions (which had existed under the original statute), it emphasized that the FTC now had full power over the underlying substantive rules.
 The “amended text gives the FTC ultimate discretion over the content of the rules that govern the horseracing industry and the Horseracing Authority’s implementation of those rules. . . .
 That makes the FTC the primary rule-maker, and leaves the Authority as the secondary, the inferior, the subordinate one.”
 This arrangement was consistent with the separation of powers.
 It also ensured accountability:

 Before the amendment, . . . the Authority, a private entity beyond public control, alone was responsible for the exercise of government power in this area.
 Not so anymore.
 With its new ability to have “the final word on the substance of the rules,” the FTC bears ultimate responsibility.
 The People may rightly blame or praise the FTC for how adroitly (or, let’s hope not, ineptly) it “ensure[s] the fair administration of the Authority” and advances “the purposes of [the] Act.”
 15 U.S.C. § 3053(e) (as amended).

 When the Fifth Circuit considered the amended statute, it agreed with the Sixth Circuit that the amendment solved the substantive problem; rulemaking authority now lay with the agency.
 But the statute still violated “the private nondelegation doctrine.”
 The problem was not a delegation of legislative authority but a delegation of executive authority.
-The Horsemen’s Authority has “[t]he power to launch an investigation, to search for evidence, to sanction, to sue—all quintessentially executive functions.”
+The Horseracing Authority has “[t]he power to launch an investigation, to search for evidence, to sanction, to sue—all quintessentially executive functions.”
 The fact that the FTC can review sanctions imposed by the private body does not solve the problem, because there is no guarantee that any given case will in fact be reviewed by the FTC.
 National Horsemen’s Benevolent & Protective Association v.
 Black, 107 F.4th 415 (5th Cir.
-2024).
+2024), vacated and remanded, 2025 WL 1787682 (June 30, 2025).

 Page 101.
 Add the following before section c.